Skip to main content

 The words stopped me in my tracks.
 How could he feel that way?
 How could I have allowed him to think for even a moment that his presence in our home was anything but a gift?

 I cried when I spoke with him later that evening.
 I told him the truth.
 Caring for him during this chapter of life has been one of the greatest honors and privileges I have ever known.
 I hope he heard me.
 I hope he believes it.
-I hope he carries none of the guilt that caregivers so often feel.
+I hope he carries none of the guilt that care partners so often feel.

 Caregiver guilt has a way of weaving itself into almost every corner of this journey.
 It shows up when we make difficult decisions, when we balance caregiving with parenting, work, marriage, and friendships, and even in quiet moments when we simply wish for rest.